mustafasaifee42/VR-Viz/README.md

 ## Interactive examples can be seen and explored [here.](https://vr-viz.netlify.com)

+## Boilerplate for using VR-Viz can be found [here](https://github.com/mustafasaifee42/vr-viz-boilerplate).

 The react component used to generate visualizations is `VRViz` with 2 props:
 * __scene__
 * __graph__